Skip to main content

 • Planning — The bill consolidates multiple existing system plans into an integrated plan, streamlining processes and providing more transparency for customers.
 There will be three years of rulemaking and planning prior to the submission in 2027 of PSE’s first integrated system plan to the UTC.

-• Regulatory mechanisms — The bill clarifies the application of three important regulatory mechanisms for PSE.
+• Regulatory mechanisms — The bill clarifies the application of two important regulatory mechanisms for PSE.

 • Certificate of Public Convenience and Necessity (CPCN): To reach our state’s 2030 targets as established by the Clean Energy Transformation Act (CETA), PSE must build or buy more electric generation than we have in our past 150-plus years.
 A CPCN would help us do that more efficiently.
 For example, when PSE has a major project—like a transmission line or generation facility--the UTC would review the project at the outset, and then again once the project is completed.
 This gives the UTC two reviews to make sure the project is prudent and allows regulatory review before PSE invests a significant amount of money.